 A water-based formula that doesn't contain harmful ingredients, making it safe for the environment.
 Very easy to work with and sand.
 Doesn't have an offensive odor.
-Finished results look great; easy to clean up once project is complete.
+Finished results look great; easy to clean up once task is complete.

 Some stains may not work well with it.
 Colors can be challenging to match to wood.

-Comes in a tube that makes it practical for filling just a few small imperfections like nail holes.
+Comes in a tube that makes it practical for filling just a few small imperfections, like nail holes.
 Can be squeezed directly into small areas.
 Sets up fairly fast and dries firm.

-Once opened, this product has a tendency to dry out quickly, and become difficult to squeeze out of the tube.
+Once opened, this product has a tendency to dry out quickly and become difficult to squeeze out of the tube.
 Not easy to stain.

 Easy to work with.
 Colors are easy to match to wood surfaces.
 Holds paint and stain very well.
 If this water-based filler dries out in the container, mixing in a bit of water brings it back to a workable consistency.

-Has a strong, chemical odor.
+Has a strong chemical odor.
 Using it in a well-ventilated area is recommended.